jpnt/nvim-config/README.md

 ```

 ## Configuration structure
-The following UML diagram represents how the configuration is arranged:
+The following diagram represents how the configuration is arranged:

 ```mermaid
 graph LR;